 When you hear "Medicare taxes," you probably don’t think about your investments.
-But these taxes affect many upper-income Americans with higher taxes both on wages and investment income.
+But these taxes affect many upper-income Americans with higher taxes on both wages and investment income.
 All the more reason to have a tax-smart financial plan in place.

 Medicare payroll tax on earned income